Monday Night Raw debut episode: Event

 A promo is then shown announcing the debut of "Narcissus" followed by Bobby Heenan once again unsuccessfully attempting to enter the building, disguised as Rob Bartlett's aunt.

 Vince McMahon interviews Razor Ramon to discuss his upcoming WWF World Heavyweight Championship against Bret Hart at the Royal Rumble.

 Throughout the show, Doink the Clown is shown in the audience, McMahon interviews him to end the show, with Crush interrupting.
-In the final segment, Bobby Heenan is allowed to enter the building, only to find the show has ended.
+In the final segment, Bobby Heenan was allowed to enter the building, only to have found out that the show ended.